zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboarding-with-spring-boot-enabler.md

     * If you have already onboarded your service with API ML, copy and paste the contents of your existing API ML onboarding configuration file.
 The default of the API ML onboarding configuration file is the `service-configuration.yml` in the `application.yml` file under the `apiml.service` prefix.

-    * If you have not yet onboarded your REST service with API ML, use `the example configuration` <font color = "red">Add link here</font> provided to get started.
+    * If you have not yet onboarded your REST service with API ML, use the [Sample API Onbarding Configuration](#sample-api-ml-onboarding-configuration) provided to get started.

 2. If you are reusing your existing API ML onboarding configuration, modify the API ML related properties of the `application.yml` file.